MLaaS-idfCts/mlaas-trainning-for-rookies/08-ml/ml.md

 # Machine Learning
 ##### ETC: 10 days
-I hope you like buzzwords because this is the hottest field in the hi tech industry this days.
+I hope you like buzzwords because this is the hottest field in the hi-tech industry these days.
-This section is a small introduction for an unbelievably huge field, so it is extremely recommended to read more of this subject.
+This section is a small introduction to an unbelievably huge field, so it is extremely recommended to read more about this subject.

 ### TODO:
 1.  introduction: